- THE NATURAL ENVIRONMENT.

 - ALEXANDER: END OF THE ROUTE.

-Complete the map with the following elements, taking into account the map of Greece in page 70 of your textbook.
+Complete the map with the following elements, taking into account the map of Greece in the following website.

 - Seas (in blue): Ionic Sea, Mediterranean Sea, Aegean Sea, Sea of Marmara

-- Landforms: Balkan peninsula, Peloponnese peninsula, Asia Minor, Crete, Rhodes, Mount Olympus.
+- Landforms: Balkan peninsula, Peloponnese peninsula, Asia Minor, Crete, Mount Olympus.

-- Cities: Sparta, Myceneae, Athens, Thebes, Troy, Ephesus, Knossos, Miletus.
+- Cities: Sparta, Myceneae, Athens, Thebes, Delphi, Troy, Knossos, Miletus.

 (Click on the image for downloading the map)